danielgrenzowski/CommuteClock/README.md

 CommuteClock
 ===============

-Alarm clock that incorporates live traffic data into your daily routine
+Alarm clock app that adjusts for real-time traffic delays in your trip

-Still a work-in-progress

-Free to use in any way shape or form
+Free to use in any way, shape, or form